intelsdi-x/snap-plugin-collector-processes/README.md

 There's more than one way to give back, from examples to blogs to code updates.
 See our recommended process in [CONTRIBUTING.md](CONTRIBUTING.md).

+And **thank you!** Your contribution, through code and participation, is incredibly important to us.

 ## License
 [snap](http://github.com/intelsdi-x/snap), along with this plugin, is an Open Source software released under the Apache 2.0 [License](LICENSE).